Joe Concha, hour number three of the Sean Hannity Show, 800-941-Sean, 800-941.

 It's called The War on Warriors Behind the Betrayal of the Men Who Keep Us Free and Battle for the American Mind.

-And then, of course, that's more in the education system, but it kind of plays into the whole argument, right?
+And then, of course, that's more in the education system, but it kind of plays in to the whole argument, right?

 And then American Crusade as well.

-So it's Pete's written about this stuff.
+So Pete's written about this stuff.

-His opponents know what he's written about and what he wants to do, and that's why there's been such staunch opposition with these unnamed sourced stories about all this stuff that not one person's on the record saying.
+And that's why there's been such staunch opposition with these unnamed sourced stories about all this stuff that not one person's on the record saying.

-I say until I get some people on the record and they want to talk about salacious XYZ and they're willing to put their name to it, I don't want to hear about it.
+I say until I get some people on the record and they want to talk about salacious XYZ and they're willing to put their name to it.

-Because that's all we heard during the Trump years about people close to the president are saying XYZ and the never a name source and all ended up being BS anyway, particularly when it came to Russia.
+I don't want to hear about it because that's all we heard during the Trump years about people close to the president saying XYZ and the never a name source have all ended up being BS anyway, particularly when it came to Russia.

-In other words, sure, it's president elect Trump now, and he will be president Trump, but he's kicking around some other titles as well.
+In other words, sure, it's President-elect Trump now, and he will be President Trump, but he's kicking around some other titles as well.

-Do we do we have that, Cliplin?
+Do we have that, Clipland?

-I was elected the king of the United States of America.
+I was elected the King of the United States of America.

 Say goodbye to King George and hello to King Trump.